Onchocerciasis Point-of-Care Test

 This program is funded by the Bill & Melinda Gates Foundation.

-- Fact Sheet – Onchocerciasis point-of-care diagnostic test
+- Fact Sheet – Onchocerciasis Rapid Test

 - Poster, ASTMH, 2013 – Criteria for testing development of rapid diagnostic test to support onchocerciasis control and elimination programs